trungdanglinux/communication/README.md

 // free after usage
  free(buffer);
 ```
 To make sure it works well, every port will be tested and the data is received properly.
 All the data will be printed from the buffer first and then the value handled with timeout and with most recent data will be shown also.
-It is easy to make comparison that data is matched and meets the requirements
+It is easy to make comparison that data is matched and meets the requirements.

 ### Client 2
 Only the valid values from out3 are handled and "--" is ignored.
-To control the property in server, the control protocol is useful to handle.
-First of all, every field is set with unsigned 16-bit integer in an array so server can read data as the whole protocol and it is also converted to network byte order(Big-Endian).
+To control the property in the server, the control protocol is useful.
+First of all, every field is set with unsigned 16-bit integer in an array so the server can read data as the whole protocol and it is also converted to network byte order(Big-Endian).
-Next, **Read Operation** is used to read data in server but there is no information about frequency and amplitude properties provided but object could be 1,2,3 from port1, port2 and port3.
-It is good to test read operations with some random numbers for properties increasing in the loop and monitor at standard output of server side at the same time.
+Next, **Read Operation** is used to read data in the server but there is no information about frequency and amplitude properties provided but the object could be 1,2,3 from port1, port2, and port3.
+It is good to test read operations with some random numbers for properties increasing in the loop and monitor the standard output of the server side at the same time.

 ```c
     uint16_t  messange[3];